-Sciatica is severe pain, weakness, or numbness of the lower back, buttocks and thighs that radiates from the side of the thigh to the front of the lower leg.
+Sciatica is severe pain, weakness, or numbness of the lower back, buttocks, and thighs that radiate from the side of the thigh to the front of the lower leg.
 This pain is normally concentrated on one side of the body.
 Sciatica can be mild, but patients are usually very uncomfortable.

 As pregnancy progresses, baby grows larger and eventually presses its head into the mother’s pelvis.
 As a result, the pelvic bone undergoes great pressure, despite the fact that the pelvis shifts to house the baby.
 The pelvic pressure may actually stretch the sciatic nerves, which are located in the back and buttocks.

-A sciatica treatment plan in pregnancy may include: ice/cold therapies, ultrasound, and spinal manipulation.
+A sciatica treatment plan in pregnancy may include ice/cold therapies, ultrasound, and spinal manipulation.
 Ice/cold therapies help to control sciatic pain by reducing inflammation.
-Ultrasound helps to increase circulation as well as reduce pain, muscles spasms, stiffness, swelling, and cramping.
+Ultrasound helps to increase circulation as well as reduce pain, muscle spasms, stiffness, swelling, and cramping.

 Manipulation of the spine releases restricted spinal movements in order to restore misaligned vertebrae to their original position.
 Spinal manipulation may combine gentle pressure and minimal force.
 Many pregnant women have benefited from a chiropractic adjustment to relieve sciatica and lower back pain due to pregnancy.